Gender identity data harmonised standard

 Census 2021 for England and Wales

 The ONS is responsible for the census in England and Wales.
-Census 2021 in England and Wales will include a gender identity question.
+Census 2021 in England and Wales included a gender identity question.
 The Census (England) Regulations 2020 and Census (Wales) Regulations 2020 both came into force in June 2020.
-The development of the question has been informed by research and testing.
+The development of the question was informed by research and testing.
 It has been found to meet user needs identified for England and Wales.
 The question is available in both English and Welsh.

 As this harmonised standard is based on the gender identity question for Census 2021 for England and Wales, data collected will be broadly comparable.